Tanweth/Poll-Box/README.md

 ##Changelog

-* 2.3
+* 2.2.1
 	* Added compatibility with ASB v2.1.
-	* Added AJAX automatic refreshing capability to the ASB Edition.
+If you do not use the ASB Edition, there is no reason to upgrade.

 * 2.2
 	* Globalized the $homepoll variable on the Standard Edition.
 Now you can add the poll to any page of your forums by placing "{$homepoll}" in any template (with some exceptions, including the header template).
 By default it still only displays on Index and Portal, and display on those pages can still be enabled/disabled in settings.